Learn about regenerative farming and ceramics in Aiguafreda, Spain

 Help

-If you’re curious, you’re welcome to spend time in our pottery studio exploring clay or learning about wood-firing techniques, as Magali's area of expertise and her collaboration with Japanese artists centers around wood-fired kilns.
-Participation is completely optional and strictly part of the cultural exchange, this is not (paid or unpaid) work.
+Optional: if you're curious, you're welcome to spend time in our pottery studio exploring clay or learning about wood-firing techniques.
+This is completely optional and part of the cultural exchange — not work.

 • Languages